labgem/microscope-user-doc/docs/content/transcriptomic/NGSDiffExprAnalysis.rst

 	Below, an horizontal bar chart display global statistics for the selected comparison(s).

 		* **Total number of Genomic Objects (GO type)** = number of Genomic Objects from the analysis according to the GO type restriction of the analysis form.
-		* **Total number of significant DEG (FDR cut-off)** = number of significant Differentially Expressed Genes according to the FDR cut-off restriction of thea nalysis form.
+		* **Total number of significant DEG (FDR cut-off)** = number of significant Differentially Expressed Genes according to the FDR cut-off restriction of the analysis form.
 		* **Number of filtered significant DEG (abs(L2FoldChange))** = number of significant Differentially Expressed Genes according to the abs(L2FoldChange) cut off of the analysis form.
 			(Note that these genes are those displayed in the result table below).
 		* **Number of over-expressed genes** = Number of over-expressed genes from the third point.
 		* **Number of under-expressed genes** = Number from under-expressed genes from the third point.

-		The **Export bar chart to SVG** button allows to save the plot as svg file.
+		The **Export bar chart to SVG** button allows to save the plot in the SVG format.

 	**Note that when several comparisons are selected, a list allows the user to choose for each one the corresponding bar chart.**